CSAILVision/sceneparsing/README.md

     images/testing/ADE_test_00000001.jpg
         ...

+Note: annotations masks contain labels ranging from 0 to 150, where 0 refers to "other objects".
+We do not consider those pixels in our evaluation.

-objectInfo150.txt contains the information about the labels of the 150 semantic categories, including indices and pixel ratios.
+objectInfo150.txt contains the information about the labels of the 150 semantic categories, including indices, pixel ratios and names.

 ### Submission format
 Participants of the challenge are required to upload a zip file which contains the predicted annotation mask for the given testing images to the ILSVRC website.
 The naming of the predicted annotation mask should be the same as the name of the testing images, while the filename extension should be png instead of jpg.
 For example, the predicted annotation mask for file ADE_test_00000001.jpg should be ADE_test_00000001.png.